User manual¶

 2. \(N\)-Ancestry SuShiE¶

-In the example below, we perform single-ancestry SuShiE, which is equivalently to the SuSiE model (see Reference).
+In the example below, we perform single-ancestry SuShiE, which is equivalent to the SuSiE model (see the model reference).

 cd ./data/